dryptm/monlog/README.md

 # monlog
-its a blogging web application that stores all the blogs in the mongodb batabase
+its a blogging web application made on nodeJS that stores all the blogs in the mongodb database